aanandprabhu30/NLP-Project/LOGS.md

 > _Submitted as part of my BSc Final Year Project in Computer Science – University of London_
 >
-> **Project Status: COMPLETE with Unified Classification Pipeline**
+> **Project Status: COMPLETE with Critical Methodological Learnings**
 >
+> **v7.0 (Methodologically Sound - RECOMMENDED FOR PRODUCTION):**
+>
+> - Discipline (v7.0, 92.32% accuracy, July 23rd, 2025)
+> - Methodology (v7.0, 86.92% accuracy, July 23rd, 2025)
+> - Subfield (v7.0, CS: 82.92%, IS: 80.33%, IT: 85.39% accuracy, July 23rd, 2025)
+>
+> **v6.0 (High Test Scores - EDUCATIONAL USE ONLY):**
+>
-> - Discipline (v6.0, 94.77% accuracy, June 11, 2025)
+> - Discipline (v6.0, 94.77% accuracy with data leakage issues, June 11, 2025)
-> - Methodology (v6.0, 91.87% accuracy, June 19, 2025)
+> - Methodology (v6.0, 91.87% accuracy with overfitting issues, June 19, 2025)
-> - Subfield (v6.0, CS: 89.61%, IS: 83.39%, IT: 88.48% accuracy, July 10th, 2025)
+> - Subfield (v6.0, CS: 89.61%, IS: 83.39%, IT: 88.48% accuracy with validation issues, July 10th, 2025)
+>
-> - **Unified Pipeline (Complete Integration, July 19th, 2025)**
+> **Unified Pipeline:** Complete Integration (July 19th, 2025)
+>
 > - Smart post-processing with confidence-based error correction
 > - Production-ready API with batch processing capabilities
 > - Comprehensive analysis and recommendation system
+> - Can be updated to use v7.0 methodologically sound models
+>
+> **Key Discovery:** High test scores can be misleading without proper validation methodology. v7.0 represents the true, reliable performance for real-world applications.
->   - Real-world deployment ready
+>
+> **Recommendation:** Use v7.0 for all production deployments. v6.0 serves as valuable educational example of common ML methodology pitfalls.